Purpose, Content and History of Jean Monnet Scholarship Programme.

 The application and evaluation process of Jean Monnet Scholarship Programme is in under the responsibility of the Central Finance and Contracts Unit.
 The Central Finance and Contracts Unit is also the contracting authority of the Scholarship Programme.
 The scholarship agreements are signed between the Central Finance and Contracts Units and the scholars.

-The Ministry for EU Affairs is the implementing authority responsible for the effective conduct of the Scholarship Programme.
-The Ministry for EU Affairs is responsible for the announcement and promotion of the Scholarship Programme, placement of scholars to suitable education programmes, monitoring of the scholars during and after their education, provision of all types of support for the scholars and establishment of sustainable communication channels with the scholars.
+The Directorate for EU Affairs is the implementing authority responsible for the effective conduct of the Scholarship Programme.
+The Directorate for EU Affairs is responsible for the announcement and promotion of the Scholarship Programme, placement of scholars to suitable education programmes, monitoring of the scholars during and after their education, provision of all types of support for the scholars and establishment of sustainable communication channels with the scholars.

-The Ministry for EU Affairs and the Central Finance and Contract Unit conduct all of the above mentioned activities together with the support and cooperation of the Delegation of the European Union to Turkey.
+The Directorate for EU Affairs and the Central Finance and Contract Unit conduct all of the above mentioned activities together with the support and cooperation of the Delegation of the European Union to Turkey.